-The following are the current policies regarding the timeline and formatting guidelines for the creation and submission of recital programs with printing by the Music Office.
+These are current policies regarding the timeline and formatting guidelines for the submission and creation of recital programs by the Department of Music office staff.

 Setting the Date